First demonstration of $\mathcal{O}(1\,\text{ns})$ timing resolution in the MicroBooNE liquid argon time projection chamber: Booster Neutrino Beamline and MicroBooNE detector

 \section{Booster Neutrino Beamline and MicroBooNE detector}

 MicroBooNE~\cite{uBDesign} is a neutrino experiment at Fermilab that collected data from 2015 to 2021.
 The detector consists of a LArTPC located near the surface, on axis with the neutrino beam, and \unit[468.5]{m} downstream of the proton target.
 Figure~\ref{fig:fullbeamline} shows a schematic of the BNB and MicroBooNE detector, which will be briefly described in this section. \emph{Booster Neutrino Beamline.} The primary source of neutrinos for the MicroBooNE experiment is the neutrino beam produced by the BNB~\cite{BNB1}, where \unit[8]{GeV} (kinetic energy) proton pulses are extracted from the Booster accelerator and delivered to the target.
 Each proton pulse has a \unit[52.81]{MHz} substructure with 81 bunches spaced at \unit[$18.936\pm 0.001\,$]{ns}.
 The average bunch width is \unit[$\langle \sigma_{BNB} \rangle = 1.308 \pm 0.001\,$]{ns}~\cite{BNB4}.
-This characteristic sub-structure is key to leveraging ns-scale timing resolution for neutrino interactions, as it leads to wide gaps between neutrino bunches~\cite{BNB2}. \emph{Resistive wall current monitor.} The MicroBooNE trigger for the BNB is a signal in coincidence with the proton pulse extraction from the Booster accelerator.
-That signal is subject to a relatively large jitter, which is a fluctuation of tens of ns with respect to the proton pulse extraction time.
+This characteristic sub-structure is key to leveraging ns-scale timing resolution for neutrino interactions, as it leads to wide gaps between neutrino bunches~\cite{BNB2}. \emph{Resistive wall current monitor.} The BNB trigger in MicroBooNE is provided by a copy of the signal coordinating the proton pulse extraction from the Booster accelerator.
+That signal is subject to a relatively large jitter, which has a fluctuation of tens of ns.
 To improve on the timing accuracy of the MicroBooNE beam trigger this analysis makes use of the resistive wall current monitor (RWM)~\cite{BNB4} signal.
 Charged particles traveling through a conductive metallic pipe induce an image current on the pipe wall.
 In the BNB, the RWM is located just before the proton target and measures the image current produced by the beam protons.
 The RWM current reproduces accurately the proton pulse's longitudinal time profile.
 A typical waveform from the BNB RWM, digitized at \unit[2]{GHz}, is shown in Fig.~\ref{fig:RWMstructure}.
 The first bunch of this signal is used to send a thresholded logic pulse to the MicroBooNE readout electronics where it is recorded for offline monitoring.
 Figure~\ref{fig:RWMpulse} shows examples of RWM logic pulses recorded with MicroBooNE’s electronics.
 Misalignment between the pulses reflects the jitter of the BNB trigger.